Dhara Yu

 I believe that gaining a richer understanding of how we think and behave in groups can help us address pressing societal challenges, including the climate crisis and the ethical development of artificial intelligence.
 I hope to both advance our fundamental understanding of cognition and intelligence and to apply those insights for tackling real-world problems.

-Before my PhD, I spent a year wearing many hats at an early-stage climate tech startup, working on computationally-driven approaches for developing sustainable alternatives to animal agriculture.
+Before my PhD, I spent a year wearing many hats at an early-stage climate tech startup.
+Before that, I earned a BS in Symbolic Systems and an MS in Computer Science from Stanford.

 Publications